LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/project-part-1/_index.md

 +++
-title = "Spreadsheet Mastery: Studio" date = 2024-01-08T10:24:35-06:00
+title = "Spreadsheet Mastery Project: Part 1" date = 2024-01-08T10:24:35-06:00
 draft = false
-weight = 2
+weight = 3
 +++

 The initial review of the Order Summary Report is completed and, as your director promised, additional metrics need to be included in the report.
 The requirements are clear, so you outline a plan for how to proceed.